Faculty & Staff

 Mrs. Crockett graduated from TTU with a Master’s in Business Administration.
 She also has a B.S. in Environmental Science from TTU.
 Following the completion of her college education, she began work in the marketing department at Cookeville Regional Medical Center.
 During her career at CRMC, she served in multiple positions from Marketing Coordinator to Community Wellness Manager to Physician Marketing.
 She left CRMC to stay at home with her three daughters: Carly, Camryn, and Carrigan.
 When God opened the door for her to be a part of Highland Rim Academy, she gladly walked through it.
 In addition to Marketing & Development, she teaches Upper School PE.
 Mrs. Crockett is married to Darrin Crockett, Associate Pastor of VineBranch Community Church.

 Mr. Duncan graduated from Tennessee Tech University with a Bachelor's degree in Secondary Education.
 His study at university focused mostly on history, but he is passionate about all of the humanities.
 He is thankful to be a part of a school where Christ is central to all and the liberal arts are used to cultivate wisdom and virtue in students.
 As Headmaster, he desires to continually strive for excellence in all areas of the school that God may be glorified through the fulfillment of HRA's vision.
-He and his wife Stacey recently welcomed a son, John David, into their family.
+He and his wife Stacey have two young sons, John David and Henry.

 ELLEN MARIE ELY